How to Use Google Trends to Time Your Bitcoin Buys (The "Retail Gap" Strategy)

 Query Change What It Means

-bitcoin price-5%Still dominant, slightly cooling from peak
+bitcoin price-15%Interest cooling sharply from January 2026 peak

 The Interest Over Time Chart